 In addition to the generalization performance, the training and prediction times were also measured.
-In training, only the time necessary to train the models was logged without considering the time required to load the data in memory.
+In training, only the time (in seconds) necessary to train the models was logged without considering the time required to load the data in memory.
 The prediction time was computed as the average time each model needs to predict $10^5$ instances.
-It is important to note that the training time depends on the hyper-parameter settings, we considered a single set of hyper-parameters for all models.
+It is important to note that the training time depends on the hyperparameter configuration.
+To ensure consistency across models, we considered employing the same set of hyperparameters for all models.
 These included subsample = $1$, learning rate = $0.1$, max depth = $10$, and boosting iteration = $100$.
 In addition, the complexity of the different models was conducted using big $\mathcal{O}$ notation, which is independent of the programming language of the implementation.
 This measurement evaluates how the runtime and disk space consumption of an algorithm increase relative to the input size and significant hyperparameters.
 It provides an upper limit on the worst-case scenario for both runtime and space requirements.
-It is important to note that all experiments were conducted utilizing an Intel(R) Xeon(R) CPU with six cores and a 2.40GHz base clock rate.
+It is important to note that all experiments were conducted utilizing an Intel(R) Xeon(R) CPU featuring six cores and operating at a base clock rate of 2.40GHz.